Fundamental constants: from measurement to the universe, a window on gravitation and cosmology

-While ``varying constants'' may seem, at first glance, to be a cheap oxymoron, it has to be considered merely as jargon to be understood as ``{\em revealing new degrees of freedom and their coupling to the known fields of our theory},'' that is a powerful method to test, or eventually reveal, the existence of new fields beyond those of the standard model of particle physics and General Relativity.
-It has the advantage to be applicable on astrophysical scales and to complement the tests of General Relativity that rely on the large scale structure (see \cite{Uzan:2003zq,jpu-revu3} for an early discussion of this complemntarity).
+While ``varying constants'' may seem, at first glance, to be a cheap oxymoron, it has to be considered merely as jargon to be understood as ``\emph{revealing new degrees of freedom and their coupling to the known fields of our theory}'', that is a powerful method to test, or eventually reveal, the existence of new fields beyond those of the standard model of particle physics and General Relativity.
+It has the advantage to be applicable on astrophysical scales and to complement the tests of General Relativity that rely on the large scale structure (see \citealt{Uzan:2003zq,jpu-revu3} for an early discussion of this complementarity).
 As such, the tests on the constancy of the fundamental constants are indeed very important tests of fundamental physics and of the laws of nature we are currently using.
-Detecting any such variation will indicate the need for new physical degrees of freedom in our theories, that is {\em new physics}.
+Detecting any such variation will indicate the need for new physical degrees of freedom in our theories, that is \emph{new physics}.

 Besides, given the rising number of anomalies in cosmology and the growing importance of the dark sector, constraints on the stability of fundamental constants have an important role to play in particular in their possibility to reveal a new long range composition dependent force and the need for an extension of General Relativity.
 This was discussed and highlighted for the first time in \cite{Uzan:2003zq}; see also \cite{jpu-revu3,ugrg}.
-This point was recently raised by \cite{NEW_Peebles:2022akh} who argued for ``a well- supported Fine-Structure Survey", which is indeed what the {\em constantology} \citep{jpu-revue,uzanleclercqbook} and {\em $\alpha$-cosmography} \citep{NEW_Martins:2022unf} are supposed to be.
-We hope that the expansion of this field and the connection with fundamental physics and cosmology and the power of constants to reveal scalar field will be fully recognized, as well as their power to bridge local, astrophysical and cosmological scales, which allow them to input information on cosmological models beyond those of the large scale structure.\\
+This point was recently raised by \cite{NEW_Peebles:2022akh} who argued for ``a well- supported Fine-Structure Survey", which is indeed what the \emph{constantology} \citep{jpu-revue,uzanleclercqbook} and \emph{$\alpha$-cosmography} \citep{NEW_Martins:2022unf} are supposed to be.
+We hope that the expansion of this field and the connection with fundamental physics and cosmology and the power of constants to reveal scalar fields will be fully recognized, as well as their power to bridge local, astrophysical and cosmological scales.